YottaDB/YDBDoc/GTMAdminOps/dbrepl.rst

 *-buffsize=<Journal Pool size in bytes>*

 Specifies the size of the Journal Pool.
 The server rounds the size up or down to suit its needs.
 Any size less than 1 MiB is rounded up to 1 MiB.
-If you do not specify a qualifier, the size defaults to the YottaDB/GT.M default value of 64 MiB.
+If you do not specify a qualifier, the size defaults to the YottaDB default value of 64 MiB.
 Remember that you cannot exceed the system-provided maximum shared memory.
 For systems with high update rates, specify a larger buffer size to avoid the overflows and file I/O that occur when the Source Server reads journal records from journal files.
 The maximum value is 4294967288(4GiB-8).

 *-filter=<filter command>*